mekomsolutions/openmrs-module-mksreports/readme/emergency.md

 `report.emergency.question.concept` specifies the question answered by the type of emergency, it could be the Reason for consultation question concept.

-`report.emergency.roadAccidents.concept` specifies a concept set defining the types of road accidents to report on.
+`report.emergency.roadAccidents.conceptSet` specifies a concept set defining the types of road accidents to report on.
 The concepts specified should be answering the concept defined by the `report.emergency.question.concept`.

 `report.emergency.workAccident.concept` specifies a concept defining a work accident emergency.
 It should be answering the concept defined by the `report.emergency.question.concept`.